aureus123/catalogs/jeha3/paper.md

 The *Bonner Durchmusterung* (BD) was initiated under the direction of F. W. A. Argelander at the Bonn Observatory and catalogued stars down to approximately visual magnitude 9.5 from the north pole to declination −1° [5].
 Schönfeld later extended it southward to declination −23° as the *Südliche Durchmusterung* (SD) [6].
 Finally, the *Córdoba Durchmusterung* was undertaken at the Observatorio Nacional Argentino (ONA) under the successive directorships of J. M. Thome and other astronomers, extending coverage from declination −22° to the south pole.
 Publication spanned from 1892 to 1932, and the catalog records about 614,000 stellar entries, with positions given for epoch B1875.0 and magnitudes given in the visual scale of that era.
 For more historical context, the reader may consult Chapter 15 of [7].

 All three catalogs sacrificed astrometric precision in exchange for sky coverage, but their positional uncertainty was sufficient to identify stars without ambiguity.
 The precision in the first volume of CD is approximately 22.5 arcseconds (1σ) as reported by Thome himself in the proem of that volume [4], consistent with the RMSE of 24 arcseconds derived from comparison with PPM in this work.
-These catalogs are complemented with the *Cape Photographic Durchmusterung* (CPD) that also covers the southern sky but their magnitudes are photographic, not visual, see Chapter 6 of [8].
+These catalogs are complemented with the *Cape Photographic Durchmusterung* (CPD) that also covers the southern sky but its magnitudes are photographic, not visual, see Chapter 6 of [8].

 | Catalog | Dec. range | Lim. mag | Stars | Epoch | Precision (arcsec) |
 |---------|-----------|----------|-------|-------|--------------------|